nantha007/csm_slam_py/README.md

 # CSM SLAM

 CSM SLAM is a ROS 2 package that implements Simultaneous Localization and Mapping (SLAM) using the Correlative Scan Matcher algorithm as the scan matcher and GTSAM as the backend optimizer.
-This package provides only offline and Online SLAM capabilities for processing laser scan data and building maps of unknown environments.
-It is a just barebones implementation where odom and imu are not used for now (Code is inplace for Odometry.
-However looking for a dataset to test it.).
+This package provides offline and Online SLAM capabilities for processing laser scan data and building maps of unknown environments.

 ## How to Run